August 8th, 2023

-In this page, we will explore the abuse of different volatile substances and inhalants, their effects and potential risks.
-You’ll also find advice on how our private rehab clinics help you or someone you know struggling with drug addiction.
+On this page, we will explore volatile substance abuse, as well as the side-effects and potential risks involved.
+You will also find advice on how our private rehab clinics can help you or a loved one struggling with volatile substance abuse.

-You may be under the impression that drug addiction only refers to illegal drugs, but this isn’t the case.
-It can also mean addiction to legal drugs, such as prescription drugs addiction or addiction to inhalants.
-As a cheap and easily available option, these are an addiction risk that often go under the radar.
+You may be under the impression that drug abuse and addiction only refers to illegal drugs, but this isn’t the case.
+Volatile substances are legal, and can be found in items such as spray deodorants, glue, deodorants, or marker pens.
+As a cheap and easily available option, volatile substance abuse often goes under the radar.

 What are volatile substances?